SamadritaM30/Medical_Aid_Tracker/README.md

   Find doctors based on their specialization (e.g., Cardiologist, Neurologist).
 Users can search for a specific field and get a list of available doctors along with their consultation timings and hospital details.

 - **Search Emergency Doctors with Available Beds**:
-  Find doctors at hospitals where beds are available.
+  Find doctors at hospitals where beds (ICU / general) are available.
 This feature ensures patients in urgent need can quickly locate a doctor along with ICU or general ward availability.

 - **Search for Available Ambulance Services**:
-  Search for nearby ambulances along with their current availability and last known location.
-This ensures quick emergency response.
+  Provides real-time tracking of nearby ambulances, displaying their current availability status and last known location.
+It also includes drivers' contact numbers, ensuring quick and efficient emergency response.

 - **Book a Doctor Appointment**:
   Allows users to book a doctor appointment by selecting a doctor, date, and time.
 The system records the appointment details in the database.